tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems.md

 ![](Attachments/Pasted%20image%2020240427212720.png)
 ![](Attachments/Pasted%20image%2020240427212733.png)

-- Let's apply the z-transform to physical systems by finding transfer function
+- Let's apply the z-transform to physical systems by finding transfer functions of sampled-data systems
+- Consider the continuous system shown in Fig(a).